quimortiz/quimortiz.github.io/index.md

 Hello!

-I am Joaquim Ortiz de Haro, a PhD student in robotics and optimization at the Technical University of Berlin (TUB) and the International Max-Planck Research School for Intelligent Systems ([IMPRS-IS](https://imprs.is.mpg.de/)).
+I am Joaquim Ortiz-Haro, a PhD student in robotics and optimization at the Technical University of Berlin (TUB) and the International Max-Planck Research School for Intelligent Systems ([IMPRS-IS](https://imprs.is.mpg.de/)).
 My advisor is [Marc Toussaint](https://www.user.tu-berlin.de/mtoussai/index.html) in the research group [Learning and Intelligent Systems](https://argmin.lis.tu-berlin.de/).

 {% comment %} [University of Stuttgart](https://www.uni-stuttgart.de/en/) {% endcomment %}